Zepp Health has added three new additions to its smartwatch range – the Amazfit GTR 3 Pro along with the GTR 3 and GTS 3.

 The word Pro does indicate that you might well be getting a few software extras with the GTR 3 Pro over the cheaper GTR 3 and GTS 3.
 Crucially, all models work with Android and iOS devices.

-Core smartwatch features include notifications support weather forecasts, music controls and a built in music player.
+Core smartwatch features include notifications that support weather forecasts, music controls, and a built-in music player.
 Though the latter doesn't work with third party services currently.

 Flipping it over to the GTR 3 and GTS 3 and they largely match the Pro for smartwatch features.
 They also run on that new Zepp OS bringing all the same extras.
 It has those two smart assistants and will let you control music playing back on your phone.